Deducteam/isabelle_dedukti/README.md

 ## Provided commands

-- `isabelle dedukti_root $session`: generates a ROOT file defining a proof-exporting session Dedukti_$theory for each $theory of $session, as well as the scripts kocheck.sh and dkcheck.sh to check dk files.
+- `isabelle dedukti_root $session`: Generate a ROOT file with a proof-exporting session named Dedukti_$theory for each $theory of $session, and the scripts kocheck.sh and dkcheck.sh to check dk files.

-- `isabelle dedukti_session $session`: generates a dk or lp file for each theory of $session.
+- `isabelle dedukti_session $session [$theory]`: generates a dk or lp file for each theory of $session (up to $theory)

-- `isabelle dedukti_theory $session $theory`: generates a dk or lp file for $theory in $session
+- `isabelle dedukti_theory $theory`: Export the specified $theory to a dk or lp file with the same name except that every dot is replaced by an underscore.

 Run `isabelle $command` with no argument for more details.